LLNL Externship

 What is the selection process like?

 Students submit their CV and a cover letter.
-After initial review of application materials, certain students will be invited to schedule an interview as part of the final stage of the selection process.
+After initial review of application materials, certain students will be invited to an interview as part of the final stage of the selection process.

 What are the dates?